OktaIT/opp-ldap/README.md

 # opp-ldap
-Okta OPP (On Premises Provisioning) connector to LDAP
+Okta OPP (On Premises Provisioning) connector to LDAP.
+Big Thanks to ayee@okta.com for writing most of the setup documentation.

 ## Background on OPP
 * [On Premises Provisioning Deployment Guide](https://support.okta.com/articles/Knowledge_Article/46749316-On-Premises-Provisioning-Deployment-Guide)